 Download Full Text (1.2 MB)

 Western Union telegram sent from Major General R.C.
-Newton, Little Rock, to Brigadier General H. King White, Pine Bluff on April 25, 1874 during the Brooks-Baxter War in Arkansas.
-The telegram tells White to ignore General Barton’s foolishness, and that Robert Catterson has been unable to leave Little Rock so far to attack Pine Bluff.
+Newton, Little Rock, to Brigadier General H. King White, Pine Bluff on May 8, 1874 during the Brooks-Baxter War in Arkansas.
+Newton tells White to ignore General Barton’s foolishness, and that Robert Catterson has been unable to leave Little Rock so far to attack Pine Bluff.

 The Brooks-Baxter War of April and May 1874 was an armed conflict following the gubernatorial race between Joseph Brooks and Elisha Baxter.
 Settlement of the election dispute in favor of Elisha Baxter ultimately ended Reconstruction and the reign of Republicans in the state of Arkansas.

 Brooks-Baxter War, Ark., 1874; Reconstruction (U.S. history, 1865-1877)--Arkansas

 Little Rock, Pulaski County (Ark.); Pine Bluff, Jefferson County (Ark.)